Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Introduction

-Our research makes the following contributions to the development of evaluation systems in HCI:
+Our research makes the following contributions to the development of evaluation systems in the HCI field:

-\begin{itemize} \item We provide an empirical understanding of the differences in evaluation metrics developed by domain experts, lay users, and LLMs in \textit{a priori} and \textit{a posteriori} stages. \item We discuss the implications of involving these groups in the evaluation process. \item We propose design recommendations for evaluation workflows that leverage the complementary strengths of domain experts, lay users, and LLMs. \end{itemize}
+\begin{itemize} \item We provide an empirical understanding of the differences in evaluation metrics developed by domain experts, lay users, and LLMs in \textit{a priori} and \textit{a posteriori} phases. \item We identify implications for involving each source, including where human input adds the most value, the risks of relying solely on LLMs and the influence of prompting strategies on LLM-based criteria generation, and how criteria evolve through drift and convergence. \item We present design guidelines for a staged evaluation approach that uses the complementary strengths of domain experts, lay users, and LLMs. \end{itemize}